 ●Other treatments, including medications for which there is more limited evidence, and complementary and alternative measures, including "mind-body" therapies such as tai chi and yoga (see 'Analgesic and antiinflammatory drugs' below and 'Selective serotonin reuptake inhibitors' below and 'Complementary and alternative therapies' below)

 Nonpharmacologic interventions are important in the initial management of fibromyalgia; these and other nonpharmacologic interventions are also beneficial to patients with disease that does not respond to initial therapies.
 Some patients respond sufficiently well without drug therapy to avoid the need for medications; this is more common among those presenting in the primary care setting.
+The 2017 European League Against Rheumatism (EULAR) revised treatment recommendations for fibromyalgia suggest that initial therapy should consist of patient education and nonpharmacologic management .
 (See "Initial treatment of fibromyalgia in adults", section on 'Overview of treatment' and "Initial treatment of fibromyalgia in adults", section on 'Prognosis'.)

 In clinical practice, we combine drugs of different classes to take advantage of multiple mechanisms of action for reducing pain and to target different symptoms.
 A variety of combinations may be effective, and selection of specific agents depends upon patient tolerance, drug availability, cost to the patient, and comorbidities that may be present, such as psychiatric illness.
 Examples of combinations we have used are: